 A second correspondence with an A.N.S. (meaning an “autographed note signed) is included.
 It reads, besides the opening stenciled location atop the page and the date of 12th July 1933, in full, “Behold!
 I thought you had fallen from first favour.”

 The Signature of G. K. Chesterton

-There is a third item (to be shown soon), the signature of G. K. Chesterton on a small oblong paper.
+There is a third item, which is the signature of G. K. Chesterton on a small oblong paper.

 These artifacts are particularly interesting to fans of the Father Brown mystery series since they involve the man responsible for the character.

 An unusual addition to the Notable Individuals of this Collection.